 2020 Volunteer Immersion Month Session Recordings

-Featured events from the month-long virtual celebration of Brown’s dedicated volunteer community.
+Featured events from the month-long virtual celebration of Brown’s dedicated volunteer community in 2020.

 Unwavering Commitment to Excellence: A State of the University Address and Conversation

 During these unprecedented times, the University continues to be steadfast in its focus on fulfilling Brown’s mission of education, scholarship, and research in the service of society.
 President Christina H. Paxson shares her insights and reflects on the state of Brown University, as well as her optimism for the future and priorities for the year ahead.
 Includes Q&A session with Provost Richard M. Locke, Dean of the College Rashid Zia ’01, and Vice President for Institutional Equity and Diversity Shontay Delalue.
 (Thursday, October 1, 2020)

 Fostering Community and Staying Connected in a Virtual World